SALES: 1-844-255-7932 | SUPPORT: 1-800-586-3784

 Written by Staff Writer

-Often resulting in sever physical injury or death, the "serious" violations committed in the workplace concern OSHA especially.
-Below, the top 10 "serious" OSHA violations reported in 2014 are listed, including some statistics and tips for minimizing each type of potential hazard.
+Serious violations in the workplace are especially concerning to OSHA, as they often result in severe physical injury or death.
+Below, the top 10 serious OSHA violations reported in fiscal year 2023 are listed, including some statistics and tips for minimizing each type of potential hazard.

-The highest cited serious violation in 2014 was fall protection.
-In 2014, there were 6,348 fall protection violations reported.
+The highest cited serious violation last year was fall protection.
+There were 7,188 fall protection violations cited.
 OSHA standards require employers to construct and install safety systems to prevent falls in the workplace.
-These regulations are specifically designed for employees working on surfaces with an unprotected edge more than six feet in the air
+These regulations are specifically designed for employees working on surfaces with an unprotected edge more than six feet in the air.

 For more information on fall protection standards, you can visit OSHA's website.
-If you own or work for a construction business and need training, considering taking an OSHA Fall Protection Certificate Course for the Construction Industry found here.
+If you own or work for a construction business and need training, consider taking a Fall Protection Certificate Course for the Construction Industry found here.

 Safety & Prevention Tips